No search results. Please enter a different search term.

 Governance of crisis management

 The Group has a crisis management framework and robust governance processes in place to enable the effective management of crises.
-The crisis management framework includes the implementation of global and regional Crisis Assessment Teams (CAT) and Crisis Management Teams (CMT) consisting of representatives from senior management and specialist functions from across the firm.
-The Global CAT assesses the impact of a specific crisis event to the firm on a global level and provides recommendations for final decisions to the Global CMT, whose members include all members of the Executive Board.
+The crisis management framework includes the implementation of global and regional Crisis Assessment Teams (CAT) and Crisis Management Teams (CMT), consisting of representatives from senior management and specialist functions from across the firm.
+The Global CAT assesses the impact of a specific crisis event on the firm on a global level and provides recommendations for final decisions to the Global CMT, whose members include all members of the Executive Board.
 In the case of a specific crisis event, firm-wide business continuity management response measures are triggered and overseen by the Executive Board.
 At the Board level, oversight of business continuity management is within the responsibility of the Risk Committee.
 In any given crisis event, the Board may delegate certain responsibilities to a sub-committee of its members that is authorized to take actions that exceed the mandate of the Executive Board, in particular when decisions are needed in too short a time frame to convene the full Board.
-Such a crisis event could include, for example, a sovereign crisis, large single name default, cyber or other operational incident and global macroeconomic or market event or public health crisis, such as the COVID-19 pandemic.
-Once the crisis management process is invoked, multiple response measures are triggered, including Group crisis specific risk reporting, if necessary, and other potential steps, such as notification of regulators.